LukDrey/eDNA_teaching_2023/README.md

 ```

 With the dissimilarity/distance measure we can now also test if our groups (tree species & substrate) are really different statistically.
-To do so we run an analysis called PERMANOVA: a permutational multivariate analysis of variance.
-It works in a way that it decomposes the dissimilarity matrix into variation within and between the groups.
+To do so we will run a PERMANOVA: a permutational multivariate analysis of variance.
+This will decompose the dissimilarity matrix into variation within and between the groups we are interested in.

 ```{r, eval = F}
 # We need to calculate a distance matrix first.